opinion

 Start by identifying your unique selling proposition (USP): the core offering of your product selection, whom you sell it to and why people shop your selection rather than your competitors’.
 Once you have identified what sets you apart — whether it’s price, selection, quality, experience or something else — return to your USP relentlessly when making decisions about your offerings.

-When the focus is on new products, which for many years has been the case industrywide, it is natural to shift your attention away from the tried-and-true classics that either sell themselves or at least grab customer attention without much effort.
+When the focus is on new products, which for many years it has been industrywide, it is natural to shift your attention away from the tried-and-true classics that either sell themselves or at least grab customer attention without much effort.
 By contrast, now is a time to give your bestsellers and classics a glow-up.
 Even if product development and innovation continue to be a core value for your business, revisiting your selection with fresh eyes can only benefit your business.

 Some questions to consider: What do your bestsellers have in common?
 What needs do they fill, and what benefits do they offer your customers?
 What is their story?
 Build your narrative about these products — catalogue the various ways they can be used, who uses them, the problems they help solve, their unique USPs and how they fit into the larger conversations about pleasure, sex, intimacy and self-care.
 Once you refamiliarize yourself with your classics and their benefits, boost them through your existing channels and find the appropriate new audiences, just as if you were promoting a new product.